If you owned a bike in the 1980s or before in the UK, it was probably British-made. If you own one today, most likely it’s made abroad.

 Morris Lubricants has been manufacturing lubricants in Shrewsbury, Shropshire, since 1869 and as far as I can gather still make some or all of their products in the UK (check before buying) – http://www.morrislubricants.co.uk

 Cooper Tire & Rubber Company (who also own former British tyre company Avon Tyres since 1997) have a tyre factory (the former Avon Tyres factory) in Melksham.
 The former American company Cooper Tires was taken over by Indian firm Apollo Tyres in 2013.
 They produce motor vehicle tyres.
 French company Michelin also produce motor vehicle tyres in the UK.
 Michelin closed their bicycle tyre factory (the last one left in the UK) in Stoke-on-Trent in the 1980s.
 Michelin manufacture bus and tractor tyres in their Ballymena factory, car tyres in their Dundee factory, and retread truck tyres in their Stoke-on-Trent factory.
+In November 2018 French tyre maker Michelin announced it is closing its Dundee factory, which specialises in smaller tyres for cars, with the loss of 845 jobs.
+Production came to a halt at Michelin Ballymena in Northern Ireland, following Michelin’s announced closure of the factory’s in April 2018.
 American company Goodyear Dunlop (EMEA) currently retread tyres in their Wolverhampton factory but announced in June 2015 that the factory is to close.